 Each year the Luxperience Education Program hosts insightful seminars and workshops from industry leaders, exploring new opportunities for personalised travel businesses to thrive in the future.
 Delve into the issues that matter most to you with expert insight and lively panels throughout the event.
+Recap the program and sessions from our 2020 virtual event.

 Tuesday 13 October 2020